carvincarl/beeotee_examples/README.md

 Welcome to BeeOTee!

-Here are various example to complete the training sessions.
+Here are various examples to complete the training sessions.

 Thanks for playing the game!